 “I know that we are saving energy because I can see it drop down every day,” said Hamilton.
 “In our house, the smart thermostats know when we are there and know when were are not, and adjust [the temperature] accordingly.”

 Those are exactly the benefits of a smart thermostats: they sense and learn your habits to keep your home comfortable.
-Smart thermostats can be operated remotely, requiring no manual programming.
+Smart, programmable thermostats can be operated remotely, requiring no manual programming.
 You can even set them up with an app to control the temperature of your home on the go.

 The technology is ever improving.
 In addition to the thermostats, Hamilton described “hockey puck” individual sensors he’s deployed throughout the house.
 You see, his house is 3,000 square feet, with only one zone or thermostat.
 These sensors have allowed him to essentially create multiple zones in his house, which is a lot cheaper than re-wiring!